MartaMasson/LogsM2C/README.md

 # Introduction
-This is a lab that I did to explore several points when provisioning cloud native applications.
+This is a lab that explores several points when provisioning cloud native applications.
 The application should move every single line of log files from an on premises folder, where they are generated, to a database where it´s possible to query log lines.
 The files can be generated any time, any quantity, any size and the application should process the files as soon as they are generated.

 ![image](https://github.com/MartaMasson/LogsM2C/assets/37702790/2982c58b-31fb-41ff-81d3-3e709138f973)